July 30, 2024

 Looking for ways to expand your knowledge of emerging technologies?
 Maybe you’ve considered pursuing graduate studies in engineering; or perhaps you’re just interested in casually learning more about topics like computer programming, data analysis or machine learning.
 Regardless of your background or future goals, we invite you to explore our Lifelong Learning offerings and join us for a MOOC (Massive Online Open Course)

-MOOCs are on-demand, noncredit courses that provide learners with an easy way to dip your toes into subjects like Python, Java, artificial intelligence or robotics – without needing to commit to a degree program.
+MOOCs are on-demand, noncredit courses that provide learners with an easy way to dip your toes into subjects like Python, Java, artificial intelligence or data analysis – without needing to commit to an entire degree program.

 Each MOOC is fully self-paced, so you can study anytime from anywhere.
 Most courses can be completed in three to eight weeks, but you can work through the material at whatever speed accommodates your schedule and availability.
 You can enroll in a single course or can continue on to complete a designated series of courses and earn a Specialization Certificate in that subject.